eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/textdesign.md

 {% assign images = "" | split: "" | push: image_advanced_dark | push: image_advanced_light | push: image_basic_dark | push: image_basic_light %}
 {% include image_carousel.html images=images %}

-The Text Design Tool merges input text with typography, creating stunning designs for a multitude of use-cases.
+The text design tool merges input text with typography, creating stunning designs for a multitude of use-cases.
 The tool lays out input text according to recipes crafted by professional designers upon a single tap.
 Furthermore, the creative can then be fine-tuned by choosing from 15 different text colors or by using the randomize functionality that shuffles the fonts, alignments and decorations.
 It’s even possible to create a mask that lets the background image shine through.

 ## Specifying the available text design